vanessagabler/pkp-docs/dev/documentation/en/email-templates.md

 Default templates can not be deleted, but some of them can be edited or disabled.
 Check the `canEdit` and `canDisable` properties.

-Custom templates are created by the end-user.
+Custom templates are created by the end user.
 They are not automatically used by the application.
 They can be deleted.

 ## Default template data

 Default templates include data that can not be edited and is not available to custom templates.
-These properties include `canDisable`, `canEdit`, `fromRoleId` and `toRoleId`.
+These properties include `canDisable`, `canEdit`, `fromRoleId`, and `toRoleId`.

 When this data is not available, the values will be returned as `null`.